MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 ## Add a connector

-If your provider needs a connector that isn't available in Power Automate, you need to create your own connector.
+If your provider needs a connector that isn't available in Power Automate, create your own connector.
 For more information, see [List of all Power Automate connectors](/connectors/connector-reference/connector-reference-powerautomate-connectors).

 To create your own Power Automate connector, follow the steps in [Custom connectors overview](/connectors/custom-connectors/).